 Not much to say, you definitely need thread to sew.
-Make sure it's high quality thread, I love Gütermann and Coats (Coats Moon especially, it's inexpensive and it comes in every color I've ever needed!).
-You're safe if you start off with an all-purpose thread and buy more, but don't stock up on any specialty thread or you might never use it up.
+Make sure it's a high-quality thread, I love Gütermann and Coats (Coats Moon especially, it's inexpensive and it comes in every color I've ever needed!).
+You're safe if you start off with an all-purpose thread and buy more, but don't stock up on any specialty thread right at start, or you might never use it up.

 A pair of sewing scissors you'll only use for fabric.
 While there certainly are some special and precious models out there, you don't need expensive scissors.
 Just make sure you have a pair just for fabric.
-These popular Fiskars classics will do the job perfectly 🙂
+These popular Fiskars classics will do the job just perfectly.

 But be careful!
-The cheapest $1 ones won't last long and will quickly become blunt, and can leave holes in fabric.
+The cheapest $1 ones won't last long, will quickly become blunt, and can leave holes in the fabric.
 (Ehm you are asking how I know that?)
-You might want to invest the $3 to get one that gets the job done properly.
+You might want to invest a few $ to get the job done properly.
+Here's my fav:

-Sewing pins - I use these flat pins.
+Sewing pins - I use flat head pins.
 Not because they are super cute (OK, that might be a second reason, haha) - they are thinner and long enough for all my zipper sewing projects!
-I swap them for wonder clips in some places, but I could not do my projects without them when there's need for precision!
-Get your pins here.
+I swap them for wonder clips in some places, but I could not do my projects without them when there's a need for precision.

 Sewing clips will make your projects easy and quick to sew.
 Unless you need to mark an exact, specific point on your project (in this case I use pins!), use clips to prevent shifting layers when you sew.
 As you might have noticed, I like them so much they got a special zipper pouch for storage 🙂 They work like a charm!